 This is a more advanced way of rejecting spam and viruses, the main focus of this document.
 What happens in this case is that after the remote server has connected to your Exim server and sent the message envelope and body, your server scans the complete mail and makes a decision on whether to accept or reject it before sending the final SMTP confirmation.
 If it chooses to reject the mail, it can therefore send an SMTP reject code (550) and the problem of what to do with the mail is left entirely to the originating server.
 Frequently, the "originating server" is not really a mail server at all, but some "spamware" software or perhaps an open proxy, in which case it is unlikely a bounce will be generated.
 So this method also helps to reduce "collateral spam".
+This is increasingly important, most common e-mail-borne viruses at the current time fake "From" headers of e-mails, implicating innocent people.
+Recent virus outbreaks have consequently resulted in blizzards of bounces and "you sent us a virus" warnings to completely innocent parties - it is every server administrator's responsibility to reduce the risk of sending "collateral spam" as much as possible.

-This is the approach that will be documented here.
-Before you begin, you should be aware that this approach can be costly on resources, and so it isn' t recommended in situations where CPU time (in particular) is at a premium.
-If you' re handling high volumes of mail, you' re likely to need hefty resources to implement a solution along these lines.
+This (scan at SMTP time) is the approach that will be documented here.
+Before you begin, you should be aware that this approach can be costly on resources, and so it isn't recommended in situations where CPU time (in particular) is at a premium.
+If you're handling high volumes of mail, you're likely to need hefty resources to implement a solution along these lines.